312.4 Income

 .

-A difficulty of care payment is money paid to a non-relative or relative who is under contract with a public or private agency to give care to a person with a mental disability in his or her home.
+A difficulty of care payment is money paid to a non-relative or relative who is under contract with a public or private agency to give care to a person with a physical, emotional, or mental disability in their home.
 In order to exclude this income, the CAO must verify the income as a Difficulty of Care payment authorized by a state or local authority.
 These payments come under other program titles, including the following:

 NOTE: A Family Living Services payment may come as one payment or as two payments (one for services and one for room and board).